Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 }
 ```

+As you can see in all our classes we use `value()` method which represents particular object.
 So our composition would look like:

 ```java
 new PrintedLibraryAsJSON(